orange-cloudavenue/terraform-provider-cloudavenue/cmd/listing/resource-ca.md

 # Checking resources and datasources of Orange Cloud Avenue provider
-- Found 22 resources in terraform
+- Found 26 resources in terraform
-- Found 27 datasources in terraform
+- Found 31 datasources in terraform

-# Checking resources and datasources of VMware Cloud Director provider
+# Checking resources and datasources of VMware Cloud Director provider (version: unset)
-- Found 81 resources in terraform
+- Found 98 resources in terraform
-- Found 88 datasources in terraform
+- Found 105 datasources in terraform

 # Listing cross resources and datasources from Cloud Avenue